jzombie/rust-embed-bytes/README.md

 # Rust Embed Bytes Utilities Workspace (Work in Progress)

-**This is a prototype; the documentation may not be correct, and the API is subject to change,**
+**This is a prototype; the documentation may not be correct, and the API is subject to change.**

 A Rust workspace containing two related crates for embedding resources in Rust applications.